furrtek/Waimea/README.md

 # known bugs

-* No checking of layout.txt and texture files (TGAs) presence, will crash if not.
 * Might crash on badly formatted layout.txt file.
-* Live refresh setting doesn't do anything.
-* Settings not saved before exit.
 * Drag-scroll not well optimized, can be slow on some setups.
 Will have to draw in a buffer and scroll the buffer instead of redrawing everything each time.